Marjory Stephenson: Research at Cambridge

-Royal Society
+Royal Society membership

 In 1902 Hertha Ayrton was the first woman to be proposed as a Fellow of the Royal Society but was rejected because the society's lawyers successfully argued that it was impossible for a woman to be a Fellow.
 The Sex Disqualification (Removal) Act 1919 and a Privy Council ruling on the legal status of women in 1929 rendered these arguments obsolete.
 But, it was not until 1943 when, spurred to action by a critical article in the Daily Worker by J.B.S.
 Haldane (Jack Haldane), the Royal Society considered accepting women as Fellows.
 Charles Harington nominated Stephenson and, after a ballot in which a large majority of Fellows voted to accept women, she was duly elected in 1945 together with Kathleen Lonsdale.

+Second World war service and post-war research

-During the World War II, Stephenson served on the Toxin Committee.
+During the Second World War, Stephenson served on the Toxin Committee.

-One of the founders of the Society for General Microbiology, and Alexander Fleming tried to induce her to take the role of the Society's first President, but she declined; Stephenson was elected as its second president in 1947.
 After the war the Rockefeller Foundation and the Medical Research Council funded a new laboratory at Cambridge (known as the "Bug Hut"), to which she moved in 1947.
 Stephenson was also influential in improving teaching of microbial biochemistry; she helped set up a special Part II Biochemistry (Microbial) in Cambridge in the same year.

+Alexander Fleming, one of the founders of the Society for General Microbiology, tried to induce her to take the role of the Society's first President, but she declined; Stephenson was elected as its second president in 1947.

 Also in 1947 she was finally recognised by the university for her many years of service; they appointed her as the first Reader in Chemical Microbiology, a permanent position.
 She died of cancer on 12 December 1948, a year after the university appointment.

 Her biographer said of Stephenson: "She made her way in science by pioneering her own field, and her life was her work and her friends."
 She also found time to do gardening and to travel, visiting the United States and the USSR in the 1930s.